Cultural Differences in Business

 So, which countries are considered high context, and which are considered low context?
 Generally, countries with more western culture value low context communication, such as England, Switzerland, Germany, U.S.A. and Canada.
 Countries with high context communication include Japan, many Arabic Countries, China, Latin America, and France.

-If approached correctly, emotion is another component of culture relevant to many business scenarios that can assist intercultural communication.
+If approached correctly, emotion is another of the cultural differences relevant to many business scenarios that can assist intercultural communication.
 Culture is typically considered affective or neutral.
 In affective cultures, people express themselves more openly and are not averse to showing their true emotions.
 In neutral cultures, people do not express themselves as openly and tend to hide certain emotions because it is not proper to show them.
 These cultures tend to value objective decision-making, and may not react to situations the way that affective cultures would expect them to.